aldebjer/pysim/doc/tutorial.rst

 simulations based on differential equations.

 The differential equations are modelled as systems.
-Each system contains *statea* and their time-derivatives, *ders*.
+Each system contains *states* and their time-derivatives, *ders*.
 It can contain parameters, *pars*,to be set by the users.
-It can also contain *inputs* and *outputs*.
-These are  non-state variables that can be used to connect systems during a simulation.
+The pars can only be set before the simulation is started, while *inputs* can be set at each timestep.
+The *inputs* can also be connected to to *outputs*. *Inputs* and *outputs* are  non-state variables that can be used to connect systems during a simulation.
 It is possible to store the *inputs*, *outputs* and *states* during the simulation and look at the results afterwards.